Physics-informed graph neural networks for flow field estimation in carotid arteries: Experiments and results

 \subsubsection{Ablation studies}

 We created three ablated models to investigate the task-specific drivers of performance in PointNet++.
-Firstly, we trained a simple MLP that maps the input features of each point to a velocity vector, without local or global interaction between points.
-Secondly, we trained an ``empty" PointNet++ without geometric input features, i.e. point-wise description of relative geometry (see Section~\ref{sec:input}), which learned only from message passing between points (and boundary conditions).
+Firstly, we trained a simple MLP that maps the input features of each point to a velocity vector, without local or global interaction between points. {In this ablation, all points are treated independently only based on their (input) features and the model does not have spatial context.} Secondly, we trained an ``empty" PointNet++ without geometric input features, i.e. point-wise description of relative geometry (see Section~\ref{sec:input}), which learned only from message passing between points (and boundary conditions).
 Thirdly, we trained a PointNet++ with geometric input features but without inflow conditioning (see Section~\ref{sec:input}).
 Performance metrics are given in Table~\ref{tab:quantitative}.
-We found that all three variant achieves significantly worse approximation disparity than the baseline PointNet++.
-MLP achieved lower approximation disparity than the ``empty" PointNet++ pointing to the importance of the geometric input features.
-Training time per epoch was 11:02 s for the MLP and thus runtime was comparable to PointNet++.
+We found that all three variant achieved significantly worse approximation disparity than the baseline PointNet++.
+MLP achieved lower approximation disparity than the ``empty" PointNet++ pointing to the importance of the geometric input features.{MLP and the ``empty" PointNet++ did not have statistically significant difference in approximation disparity, pointing to equal importance of geometric input features and spatial context.} Training time per epoch was 11:02 s for the MLP and thus runtime was comparable to PointNet++.
 Furthermore, we found that without inflow conditioning, PointNet++ significantly dropped in accuracy.
 This is expressed in higher approximation disparity but not lower cosine similarity, pointing towards magnitude rather than direction of predicted estimates.